 Marks in watch cases can often tell us something about the history of the watch.
-They can sometimes tell us where and when the case or the watch was made, and who it was made by.
+They can sometimes tell us where and when the case or the watch was made, and who made it.
 But not always!

 NAWCC Watch & Clock Bulletin article

-In Britain gold or silver watch cases should always have been hallmarked before sale - the laws on hallmarking were enacted before watches were invented!
-But enforcement was rather patchy over the years, and even by the mid-eighteenth century less than half of all British gold and silver watchcases were hallmarked.
-The introduction of duty in 1784 was probably the point after which all British gold and silver watch cases were hallmarked.
-Foreign made watch cases were no more exempt from the law than British made cases, but enforcement was even more patchy before 1907.
-Apart from a short period between 1874 and 1887 when some, but not the majority, of foreign watch cases were hallmarked in the same way as British made watch cases, most were imported either without hallmarks or with hallmarks from their country of origin.
+In Britain gold or silver watch cases should always have been hallmarked before sale - the laws on hallmarking were enacted long before watches were invented!
+Foreign made watch cases were no more exempt from the law than British made cases, but this was uneven before 1907.
+Apart from a short period between 1874 and 1887 when some, but not the majority, of foreign watch cases were hallmarked in the same way as British made watch cases, before 1907 most watches were imported either without hallmarks or with hallmarks from their country of origin.

-This used to be a single page but it has grown so much that I have now made several separate pages in addition to this one.
-The additional pages are described below and you can click on the links to open each one in a separate tab, but don't forget to read the rest of this page too!
+This used to be a single page but it has grown so much that I have now split it into several pages as described below.
+You can click on the links to open each page in a separate tab, but don't forget to read the rest of this page too!

 British import hallmarks